Atul844550/Capstone-Project/README.md

 The application opens your webcam, detects objects in front of it using YOLOv8, and speaks the names of the objects it sees aloud through your computer speakers.
+Object Detection and Voice Interaction Desktop App for Visually Impaired

 Key Functionalities:
 Feature	                          Description